nobe4/nobe4.github.io/content/posts/nix_ln_the_wrong_ways.md

 This works well enough for a single system, but is not easily configurable.
 Using Nix's options seemed like a good solution for this.

-I had head of `home-manager`, but didn't want to use it until I absolutely needed to.
+I heard of `home-manager`, but didn't want to use it until absolutely necessary.

 ## Using `mkDerivation`